Conceited-Kind/phase-0-html-tables-lab/README.md

 ```

 As long as each bit of data in a `<td>` is in the _same position_ as the
-corresponding `<th>` in the first row, it will show up in that column.
+corresponding `<th>` in the first row, it will show up in that colu
+       has the correct information about Los Angeles:

+      Asmn.

 Repeating this structure, if we wanted to include 3 guests for our party, our
 entire table would look like the following: